Neil Gardner

-Neil Anthony Gardner (born 8 December 1974) is a former Jamaican athlete who specialized in the 400 meters hurdles event.
+Neil Anthony Gardner (born 8 December 1974) is a Jamaican former athlete who specialized in the 400 meters hurdles event.
 As a junior athlete (under 20 years of age) Gardner found much success at the Inter-Secondary School Sports Association National Boys' Championships where he was awarded the Victor Ludorum (Champion Athlete) three years in a row, 1991–1993.
 Gardner also excelled in the CARIFTA Games, winning several medals between 1989 and 1993.